Set in the Chicago music scene in the early ‘90s, when CDs were king, the Internet was a rumor, and your phone stayed

 That Sallee and Walt got to know each other through letters is key to this love story.
 Walt spent more time writing for Sallee than he did for his editors at Rolling Stone.
 It was like Christmas for Sallee when a plump letter was in her mailbox, with the stamp of a cool musician.
 In those handwritten pages, Walt emptied his mind of such seemingly mundane topics as why he would never buy a lottery ticket.
 “If you truly believe that you’re the lucky one in a million who hits all the right numbers to be paid like an NBA point guard for the next 20 years, then you also have to believe that you could end up as that poor guy who spends his last hours of life locked in the trunk of a car.
 I’m fine with being in the middle.”

 Walt’s offbeat insight intrigued Sallee, who’d been going out with looks-appropriate jocks, the guys whose sense of humor is quoting Chandler lines from “Friends.”
 He had just been fired from RS (wrote a negative review of Yoko) and so he called up an editor he knew at Spin and said he wanted to write a profile of Chicago industrial band Ministry.
 Warner Brothers flew him from S.F. to O’Hare, but saved money on a hotel.

 Sallee met him at the gate and they kissed passionately in the elevator.
-When the door opened, there was a family with two young kids standing there.
-Walt and Sally laughed and practically skipped to the car.
+When the door opened, there was a family with two young kids standing there, horrified.
+Walt and Sallee laughed and practically skipped to the car.
 There’s just nothing like the feeling of fresh love.
 Walt had won the lottery without even buying a ticket.